tfgg/yournextmep/_candidates/eu2014/libdem/christine-jardine.md

 person: christine-jardine
 region: scotland
 party: libdem
-title: Scotland - Liberal Democrats - Christine Jardine
+title: Christine Jardine is running for MEP in Scotland for the Liberal Democrats
 incumbent: false
 ---